 And his arrow of choice?

-The Injexion Deep Six arrows are 4 mm micro-diameter and that also gives them superior performance in windy conditions over a fatter arrow.
+The Deep Six FMJ arrows are 4 mm micro-diameter and that gives them superior performance in windy conditions over a fatter arrow.
 They also come standard with steel Deep Six inserts and Deep Six nocks.
 Ready to get yours?
-Check the current price on Amazon here.
+Get yours from Amazon here.

 In my article Is a 40 lb bow REALLY enough for Bowhunting, I talked about how a 500 grain arrow would get the job done with a 40 lb recurve bow.
 At 400 spine and 31.5 inch length, you could use a 200 grain broadhead, like this one, and you’re ready to go!